iamaditya/CodeFlow-Coding-Buddy/README.md

 Welcome to CodeFlow-Coding-Buddy, an Android application that helps you find a coding partner using skill matching.

+## UID - NAME
+Here are the UID and names of the developers who worked on this project:
+- 20BCS3512 - Aditya Sharma
+- 20BCS3527 - Yuvraj Singh

 ## Overview
 CodeFlow-Coding-Buddy is an Android application that allows you to find a coding partner with matching skills.
 This app provides a platform where developers can find suitable coding partners and collaborate on projects.